petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 engineer to start working reproducibly.
 Inspired by the article
-[Ten Simple Rules for Computational Research](https://doi.org/10.1371/journal.pcbi.1003285), we're going focus on just two simple rules:
+[Ten Simple Rules for Computational Research](https://doi.org/10.1371/journal.pcbi.1003285), we're going focus on just two rules:

 1. **Keep all files in version control.**
   Something like Dropbox is not sufficient.
   When you make a change you should have to describe that change, and that record should exist in the log forever.
-  Adding your initials and a number to the filename is also not good enough!
+  Adding your initials and a number to the filename is also not good enough.
   Whenever you’ve made a change with any value, _commit_ it.
   When all files are in a version control repository, it's like using "track changes" for an entire folder.